contact-nat/restlet-sites/modules/com.restlet/tech-doc/cloud/guide/04_publish/03_publish/04_documentation.md

 An important part of running a web API is documenting it so that consumers of your API can invoke it with ease.

-APISpark is very flexible in this regard and provides three different ways to document you APIs that are hosted on APISpark:
+Restlet Cloud is very flexible in this regard and provides three different ways to document you APIs that are hosted on Restlet Cloud:

 * Make your API documentation public
 * Download your API's documentation
 * Get the Swagger definition of your API

-APISpark will also provide automatic documentation for existing APIs that are not hosted by APISpark.
-In this case, please visit the [APISpark Descriptors](/technical-resources/apispark/guide/document/overview "APISpark Descriptors") section.

 # Make your API documentation public